artefactory-skaff/vertex-pipeline-starter-kit/docs/managing_pipeline_configuration.md

 !!! warning "Dynamically loading a config in the pipeline"

     Pipeline parameters values are rendered when passed to components.
-That means you can not easily load configuration in the pipeline body itself.
+That means you can not easily pass a configuration name and load it in the pipeline body itself.

     ````python3
     @kfp.dsl.pipeline(name="parametrized-pipeline")